-Getting back together after a break up is rough, though.
-Emotions are running high and you might find yourself feeling raw, and scared about your future and whether things will be different this time.
-Rebuilding a relationship after a break-up requires a lot of work, but healing relationships create a space where balance and harmony co-exits to support the healing process gradually.
-And once the healing process is complete, you can find ways how to rekindle a relationship after a break-up and reignite the lost flame between the two of you.
+Rebuilding a relationship after a break-up requires a lot of work, but healing relationships creates a space where balance and harmony co-exits to support the healing process gradually.
+And once the healing process is complete, you can find ways on how to rekindle a relationship after a break-up and reignite the lost flame between the two of you.

-If you’ve got back together after a breakup, here are some healing relationships ideas to help you with the process of successfully getting back together after a breakup.
+If you’ve got back together after a breakup, here are some healing relationship ideas to help you with the process of successfully getting back together after a breakup.

 1. Get on the same page

-Getting on the same page is the first step to rebuilding your relationship and getting back together after break up.
+Getting on the same page is the first step to rebuilding your relationship and getting back together after a breakup.
 The most important thing is to make sure you are both enthusiastic about the possibility of rekindling your relationship.
 If one of you isn’t sure, you’ll run into problems before long.

 2. Make a firm commitment